totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.ingestion.rst

 On this example we are simply passing the credentials directly through the code, which is not the best approach for long term solution, specially if this code needs to go through version control servers.
-A better solution is to store these credentials in expernal files, preferably encrypted, and load them at run time.
+A better solution is to store these credentials in external files, preferably encrypted, and load them at run time.

-    **Note**: When running similar code inside a Carol App the authentication may be omitted, since it can be infereed through the user running the app.
+    **Note**: When running similar code inside a Carol App the authentication may be omitted, since it can be inferred through the user running the app.
 The simplified code for apps would be as the commented code below.
 Even domain, app\_name and organization parameters can be supressed when running inside apps, in that case they will be retrieved from the environment the app is running on.

-If everything went well on your data ingestion, now you should be able to see your staging on the user interface by clicking on ``connectors`` on the left panel, selecting your connector.
+If everything went well on your data ingestion, now you should be able to see your staging on the user interface by clicking on ``Connectors`` on the left panel, selecting your connector.
 You can view sample records by clicking on ``View sample data`` (figure 11).